Pain And Palliative Medicine

 Overview

-The department of pain and palliative medicine at Amrita Hospital focuses on the quality of life and addresses physical, psychological, social and spiritual aspects of suffering.
+The department of pain and palliative medicine at Amrita Hospital focuses on the active total care of the person suffering from advanced and non-responsive diseases as well as their families.
+It is concerned with quality of life and addresses physical, psychological, social and spiritual aspects of suffering.
+The department seeks to provide total care for people suffering from cancer and chronic non-cancerous ailments.

 Features